Skip to main content

 Frequently Asked Questions

-Do MCP Apps need to be WCAG compliant?
+Do MCP Apps need accessibility testing?

 How do I run accessibility tests for MCP Apps in CI/CD?